Tenant Webhooks

 Webhook Not Receiving Events

-- Webhook is active (
+- Check webhook is active

 Duplicate Events

-async function handleSessionCompleted(data) {
+async function handleSessionCompleted(session) {

-const existing = await db.processedWebhooks.findOne({ sessionId });
+const existing = await db.processedWebhooks.findOne({ sessionId: session.Id });

-if (existing) {
+if (existing) return;

-await updateCustomer(data.customerId);
+await processSession(session);

-await db.processedWebhooks.create({ sessionId, processedAt: new Date() });
+await db.processedWebhooks.create({ sessionId: session.Id, processedAt: new Date() });

 }